 Okay, so while there were some solid takeaways from Grammarly, you’d be forgiven for thinking: not everybody has that kind of budget!

 So next we wanted to look at a company that really started from nothing – and they credit video advertising with kickstarting their explosive growth!

 Tuft & Needle is a mattress company with a story that’ll resonate with many entrepreneurs.
-Two best friends from college started the company 5 years ago, with just $6,000 saved up.
+Two best friends from college started the company in 2012, with just $6,000 saved up.
 They were inspired by a crummy experience buying mattresses and determined to make things better.

-And it’s fair to say they’ve been successful: last year they did $100 million in sales!
+And it’s fair to say they’ve been successful: not too long after launching they did $100 million in sales!